STEM I

 Epilepsy and Alzheimer's disease (AD) are highly prevalent neurological disorders affecting over 50 million people annually (Yang et al., 2022).
 Research increasingly supports a bidirectional relationship between them, driven by shared neuroimmune and neuroinflammatory pathways (Stewart & Johnson, 2025).
 Epilepsy involves recurrent seizures caused by genetic and environmental factors, with many cases linked to structural or unknown etiologies (Zhang et al., 2024).
 Chronic neuroinflammation in epilepsy can trigger epigenetic modifications, including altered gene expression and DNA methylation (Komada & Nishimura, 2022), which are implicated in AD pathogenesis (Sharma et al., 2020).
 Because epigenetic changes can be transgenerational (Fitz-James & Cavalli, 2022), epilepsy-related molecular alterations may increase AD risk across generations.

 C. elegans serves as an effective model organism for studying these mechanisms due to its mapped connectome, genetic simplicity, and established use in epilepsy and AD research (Emmons et al., 2021; Gourgou et al., 2021).
-Understanding these shared pathways can support improved screening, prevention strategies, and the development of future therapeutic targets.

 Background infographic